 Hosting a wedding in your backyard does not necessarily save you money.
 9 times out of 10 it ends up costing more money vs. hosting a wedding at a traditional venue.
 This may come as a shock to some, so we’ll break this down later in this blog.

 Hosting a wedding in your backyard does not make it a casual/laid back event.
 There is a lot of work involved in making sure your property can host a large number of people.
 Yard work, tent measurements, floor plan creation, wedding day set-up, planning out electricity, running water, parking and adequate restrooms – all things that have to be done.

 Hosting a wedding on your property does not necessarily mean anything goes….
 There are noise ordinances in your area, there are liabilities involved with serving alcohol, vendor end times need to be respected and other rules / guidelines with hosting an event come into play.

 I promise I’m not here to talk you out of hosting a backyard wedding, in fact some of the prettiest weddings I’ve ever had the opportunity of planning were held on private property!
 I am simply acting as the voice of reason while you weigh the pros and cons of going this route.
 Let’s get into it!

 First and foremost, it’s important to understand that you are essentially building your own venue.

-Here is a list of the basic needs in order to host an enjoyable evening of celebrations.
+Here is a list of the basic needs in order to host an enjoyable evening of celebrations for your backyard wedding.